 Dr. Courtney B. Smith

 The close of August and arrival of September annually brings with it a series of new beginnings at Seton Hall: a new semester and academic year, new hopes and new challenges.
-At the School of Diplomacy, it also brings with it a new leadership team ready to shape the future of diplomacy with the Diploforlife community.
+At the School of Diplomacy, it also brings with it a series of new roles for faculty members ready to shape the future of diplomacy with the Diploforlife community.

 At the helm, guiding the collective work and impact of the School is gifted administrator, scholar and teacher, Acting Dean Dr. Courtney B. Smith.
 With 20 years of experience at the School, as a founding faculty member and subsequently, Associate and Senior Associate Dean, Dr. Smith has managed almost every aspect of the school's operations, from recruitment of students to the management of budgets.
 He has ably worked with the School's team on many initiatives, including the World Leaders Forum and the School's partnership with the United Nations Association.
 He regularly engages the United Nations community through his roles on the Governing Council of the International Studies Association as its representative to the United Nations, as the treasurer of the Friends of the Academic Council on the United Nations System Board of Directors, and as the designer and director of the School's United Nations Intensive Summer Study Program.
 A strong proponent of student engagement and initiative, Dr. Smith says, "The success of the School over the last 20 years rests on a collaboration between students, faculty, and administrators working together as colleagues to build the School."
 He continues, "Our culture of student leadership and engagement is in the DNA of our School, and it is the root of our many accomplishments.
 We will celebrate and enhance this culture as we move forward."